Fristi/bazel-deck/slides.md

   <div>

   ###### Setup
-  - Server/client model (local/GHA)
+  - Server/client model
   - Clients have a local cache
-  - The build graph is constructed at the server

   <v-click>

   ###### What do we get?
   - Targets can be build in parallel
-  - Read/write from cache (*Remote cache*)
+  - Read/write target results from cache (*Remote cache*)
   - Targets can run distributed (*Remote Execution*)

   </v-click>